Rajakumaran-007/ML-Project/README.md

 # ❤️ Heart Disease Prediction using Machine Learning

 ## 📌 Introduction
-Heart disease is one of the leading causes of death worldwide.
-Early prediction and diagnosis can help reduce risks and improve patient treatment.
-This project uses Machine Learning techniques to predict the presence of heart disease based on medical attributes and patient health data.
+Heart disease is one of the major health problems worldwide.
+Early prediction of heart disease can help doctors and patients take preventive measures and improve healthcare decisions.
+This project uses Machine Learning algorithms to predict the possibility of heart disease based on patient medical data.

-The project is developed using Python in Jupyter Notebook and includes data preprocessing, visualization, model training, evaluation, and prediction.
+The project is developed using **Google Colab** with Python and includes data preprocessing, visualization, model training, evaluation, and prediction.

 ---

 # 🎯 Objectives
-- Analyze heart disease data effectively.
+- Analyze heart disease data using Machine Learning.
 - Perform data preprocessing and cleaning.
-- Visualize important medical insights.
+- Visualize medical data and patterns.
-- Train Machine Learning models for prediction.
+- Train and evaluate classification models.
-- Evaluate model performance using accuracy metrics.
-- Predict whether a patient is likely to have heart disease.
+- Predict whether a patient has heart disease.

 ---

 # 🛠️ Technologies Used
 - Python
-- Jupyter Notebook
+- Google Colab
 - Pandas
 - NumPy
 - Matplotlib